jgraham0325/land-register-api-docs/docs/api-documentation/V1.9/index.md

 {: .govuk-body .govuk-!-font-weight-bold}

 <ol class="govuk-list govuk-list--bullet">
-  <li>Added the 'Connecting to Street Manager' section to the API documentation, to explicitly call out the need for clients to connect via DNS CNAMEs, rather than specific fixed IP addresses.</li>
+  <li>Added the 'Connecting to the API services' section to the API documentation, to explicitly call out the need for clients to connect via DNS CNAMEs, rather than specific fixed IP addresses.</li>
 </ol>

 Updated Work API with the following changes: